Interdisciplinary Studies (IDIS)

 Provides career-related work that extends learning beyond the classroom.
 Involves intentional learning and active reflection tied to the student's academic and career interests.

-Attributes: Service-Learning Optional, Field Trip(s) Required, Special Course Fee Required
+Attributes: Field Trip(s) Required, Special Course Fee Required

 Repeat: Course may be repeated for a maximum of 6 credits

-IDIS 235 Critical Evaluation of Research and Information in CSD (1 cr)
+IDIS 235 Critical Evaluation of Research and Information in SLHS (1 cr)

-This course will challenge students to ask questions and think critically about information encountered in life and in the CSD major.
-Students will develop strategies for conducting research focused on the field of Communication Sciences and Disorders, and learn the concepts of media literacy, including identifying misinformation and building fact-checking habits, which will be beneficial throughout their time at the University, in their careers, and as lifelong learners.
+This course will challenge students to ask questions and think critically about information encountered in life and in the Speech, Language, and Hearing Sciences (SLHS) major.
+Students will develop strategies for conducting research focused on the field of Speech, Language and Hearing Sciences, and learn the concepts of media literacy, including identifying misinformation and building fact-checking habits, which will be beneficial throughout their time at the University, in their careers, and as lifelong learners.

 Lecture/Discussion Hours: 0